apriginh0/apriginh0/README.md

-## Hey you, Diego here.
+## Hey you, dear friend.
+Diego here.
-### I'm developing web pages while expanding the universe of physics and philosophy.

 <!--
 **apriginh0/apriginh0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.